 Running the ML models locally, either in an embedded system or in a PC at the ‘edge’, has some clear advantages over sending data off to a remote cloud or central server for processing.
 It’s often faster, with minimal latency, and it reduces data bandwidth requirements, as well as helping ensure data security and privacy.

 Gartner has a valuable concept of the ‘empowered edge’ to describe how computing resources and IoT sensors can be organised.
 In simple terms, ‘edge’ means that the data’s source is near where it’s processed.
 In terms of what ‘embedded’ means in this context, this can be right down to the endpoint level, with sensors and actuators potentially being equipped with ML capabilities.

-ML: the why, what, where and how
+Why, what, where and how?

 ML is not necessarily the answer for everyone, but there will be clear benefits in many applications.
 Why should you use ML?
 It offers many companies improvements in efficiency, scalability, and productivity while keeping costs down.
 There are some concerns in areas such as ethics and liability, but for industrial operations that aren’t dealing directly with customers, these are likely to be well-controlled.
 In fact, IDC’s view that ‘Companies will adopt AI - not just because they can, but because they must’, is probably not an overstatement in the competitive industrial world.

 To look at how to implement ML and what components you need, it’s perhaps best to first consider the question of ‘where’ – should you be aiming to run everything locally in an embedded system or remotely in the cloud?
 Local is often best but consider the trade-offs carefully, including cost, latency, power consumption, security, and physical space for computing resources.